Baron-von-Riedesel/IDEcheck/Readme.txt

   /DMA - access HD directly with DMA.
 This requires a PCI 2.0c BIOS and
          a PCI Busmaster DMA controller.

   /S:n - read n sectors per command.
-Default is 128, which is also the
+Default is 127; the maximum for
-         maximum for Int 13h and DMA.
-For PIO, it is 256.
+         Int 13h and DMA is 128, for PIO it's 256.
   /M:n - set multiple sector (PIO only, default is current value) /B:n - start read at sector n
   /L:n - stop after n sectors